SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Additional Experiments

 \section{Additional Experiments}

+\textbf{Novel View Synthesis Relighting.} We validate our material decomposition pipeline for 3D objects by relighting the decomposed objects under novel lighting and viewpoints and comparing the results with ground-truth relit object images.
+We select all 14 objects from the StanfordORB dataset \cite{kuang2023stanfordorb} and 14 randomly chosen unseen objects from the BlendVault dataset \cite{litman2024materialfusion}, applying appropriate lighting conditions before performing material decomposition.
+We adapt baseline methods to incorporate the same UV backprojection and blending framework as our approach, allowing them to handle 3D object decomposition.
+We then render the decomposed models from 60 novel viewpoints under three different environment maps.
+The quantitative comparison results are presented in Tab. \ref{tab:8}, while qualitative results are shown in Fig. \ref{fig:20}.
+Our method significantly outperforms others in both texture completeness and the physical consistency of materials, demonstrating its effectiveness in decomposing high-quality materials for 3D objects.

-We show \yr{the} detailed quantitative comparison in Tables~\ref{tab:2},~\ref{tab:3},~\ref{tab:4} and ~\ref{tab:5}.
-Additionally, without re-render loss, we experiment with three types of loss functions in the end-to-end framework: L1 loss, shift and scale invariant (SSI) loss \cite{ranftl2020towards}, and perceptual loss.
-The performance of models trained with these loss designs is evaluated on the same test dataset, and the results are shown in Tab.~\ref{tab:6}.
+\textbf{Comparison between Different Loss Functions.} Without re-render loss, we experiment with three types of loss functions in the end-to-end framework: L1 loss, shift and scale invariant (SSI) loss \cite{ranftl2020towards}, and perceptual loss.
+The performance of models trained with these loss designs is evaluated on the same test dataset in Objaverse \cite{deitke2023objaverse}, and the results are shown in Tab.~\ref{tab:6}.
 Among these losses, the perceptual loss, which is ultimately adopted by SuperMat, demonstrates the best performance.

+\textbf{Quantitative Validation of UV Refinement.} Tab. \ref{tab:7} presents the quantitative evaluation results of the UV maps generated and blended by SuperMatMV before and after refinement, validating the effectiveness of the UV refinement one-step model.

+\textbf{Ablation on the Training Dataset.} For the image space decomposition task, we conduct an ablation study on the composition of the training dataset, testing the SuperMat's performance when trained solely on synthetic data or only on real-captured data.
+We randomly select 64 objects containing both data types from the training set, totaling 6144 inputs, which are unseen during training but used to evaluate the model's estimations of 3 material types with MSE, PSNR, SSIM, and LPIPS metrics.
+The results of the experiment are shown in Tab.\ref{tab:9}, indicating that data diversity helps improve the model's generalization ability.